Takao Saito: Founding of Saitō Production and mainsteam breakthrough

+Later life and death

 Saito said he suffered retinal detachment at the age of 28 and was diagnosed as diabetic at 48.
 He was a close friend of fellow manga artist Shotaro Ishinomori.

 Saito died of pancreatic cancer at 84 on September 24, 2021.
 His death was announced five days later by Shogakukan, along with his wish that Golgo 13 continue on without him.
 The Saito Production group of manga creators continues its publication with the assistance of the Big Comic editorial department.
 Leed Publishing later announced that Onihei Hankachō will also continue per Saito's wishes.